rsandb/file-version-manager/readme.txt

 2. This is the second screen shot

 == Changelog ==

+= 0.11.8 =
+* Add support for showing description, version, size, and categories in the file table template

 = 0.11.7 =
 * Fix a bug where the file upload wasn't working